The Unexplainable Allure Of Shoes That Make Your Feet Look Big

 Instagram, too, is heaping with too-big shoes, be they from social-friendly brands like Pêche and Source Unknown or major fashion houses like Prada and Burberry.
 Marta Cygan, also known as Life of Boheme, paired her oversized Prada loafers with big trousers and a corset top.
 Lashaunae Steward’s big shoes — also Prada — were paired with a fuzzy mini dress and a matching Telfar bag.
 Courtney Trop of the fashion blog Always Judging chose to go a more casual route, wearing chunky sneakers from the outdoors brand Salomon, which she paired with an equally voluminous skirt from Issey Miyake and a leather vest.
 In all three looks, the shoes were the focus.

-So why are many are choosing to wear big and bulky shoes, to the point of discomfort at times (count the blisters)?
+So why are so many people choosing to wear big and bulky shoes, to the point of discomfort at times (count the blisters)?
 Maybe, it’s the confidence thing.
 After all, a platform physically elevates you; the large silhouette takes up space.
 Nostalgia and edge, too, likely play their part in the appeal.
-Regardless, it takes putting on a pair — be it a boot, clog, loafer, or sneaker — and seeing the world from a few inches up to understand the appeal.
+Regardless, it takes putting on a pair — be it a boot, clog, loafer, or sneaker — and seeing the world from a few inches up to understand.
 Once you do, you’ll want every shoe to be a big shoe.
 If I had my way, every shoe would be.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.